⚠️ Safety First

 ❓ Why does my car shake more in cold weather?

-❓ Can low tyre pressure cause car shaking?
+❓ Can low tire pressure cause car shaking?

 ❓ My car vibrates at idle but not while driving — what is it?